 Or - as some others might see it - I've spent a great deal of time avoiding ordinary responsibilities in favor of escaping into the Magical Thinking of books and other romantic adventures.
 Only now when, due to various infirmities of age some of the more strenuous avenues have become closed to me, I turn at last to writing.

-Ursula Le Guin, in her introduction to The Left Hand of Darkness wrote this: "Fiction writers, at least in their braver moments, do desire the truth: to know it, speak it, serve it.
+Ursula Le Guin, in her introduction to wrote this: "Fiction writers, at least in their braver moments, do desire the truth: to know it, speak it, serve it.
 But they go about it in a peculiar and devious way, which consists in inventing persons, places, and events which never did and never will exist or occur, and telling about these fictions in detail and at length and with a great deal of emotion, and then when they are done writing down this pack of lies, they say, There!
 That's the truth!"

 And that's the kind of Magical Thinking that I believe in.
 Always have.
 Always will.
 We all need a bit of magic to get through the day.